gradle/gradle/subprojects/docs/src/docs/release/notes.md

                 artifact("project-docs.htm") {
                     classifier "docs"
                     extension "html"
+                    builtBy myDocsTask
                 }
             }
+            ivyCustom(IvyPublication) {
+                from components.java // Include the standard java artifacts artifact(sourceJar) {
+                    type "source"
+                    conf "runtime"
+                    classifier "source"
                 }
+                artifact("project-docs.htm") {
+                    classifier "docs"
+                    extension "html"
+                    builtBy myDocsTask
                 }
+            }
+        }
+    }

-Be sure to check out the [DSL reference](dsl/org.gradle.api.publish.maven.MavenPublication.html) for complete details on how the set of artifacts can be customised.
+Be sure to check out the DSL reference for [MavenPublication](dsl/org.gradle.api.publish.maven.MavenPublication.html) and [IvyPublication](dsl/org.gradle.api.publish.ivy.IvyPublication.html) for complete details on how the set of artifacts can be customised.

-### Generate POM file without publishing
+### Generate POM file without publishing with the 'maven-publish' plugin

 Pom file generation has been moved into a separate task, so that it is now possible to generate the Maven Pom file without actually publishing your project.
 All details of the publishing model are still considered in Pom generation, including `components`, custom `artifacts`, and any modifications made via `pom.withXml`.